-The holiday season may look and feel a little different this year, but that doesn’t mean the jolliness has to be left in the past.
-Keep the joyful spirit alive with these decor ideas, activities, and more seasonal fun that are as heartwarming as a cup of cocoa.
+The holiday season can be stressful with all the planning, shopping, and hosting that needs to be done.
+But that doesn’t mean there has to be no jolliness.
+Keep the joyful spirit alive with these decor ideas, activities, and seasonal fun that are as heartwarming as a cup of cocoa.

 HOME FOR THE HOLIDAYS